alexcu2718/fdf/README.md

 ## Future plans?

+Separation of utilities

+Right now, it's a bit monolithic.

 I'd probably just keep the CLI stuff simple

 Add some extra metadata filters (because i get a lot of metadata for cheap via specialisation!)